THE ROGERENE SECT AT

 know Lake Rogerene history and can add to or correct this page,

 please contact the Editor at: Editor @ RoxburyNewJersey.com

 Click here to Return to main page

-This page is a voluntary service of RoxburyNewJersey.com, a privately owned website.
-Copyright © 2004, 2019 RoxburyNewJersey.com.
+This page is a voluntary community service of RoxburyNewJersey.com, a privately owned website.
+Copyright © 2004, 2021 RoxburyNewJersey.com.
 All Rights Reserved